erfangolpour/EagleEye/README.md

 Currently, EagleEye uses YoloV3 weights to perform object detection.
 Due to GitHub restrictions, the pretrained model could not be uploaded to this repository.
 However, it can be downloaded [here](https://pjreddie.com/media/files/yolov3.weights).
 You should place the pretrained model inside Yolo folder once you download it.

 ## Preview
-Car is the object of interest in this example:
+Cars are the objects of interest in this example:
 ![preview-gif](examples/preview.gif)

 ## TODO